acctun/testgpages1/README.md

 # testgpages1

-# can also use typorama
+# can also use typorama file editor

+# summary of changes (comment) and commit to master
+# this is a branch